nicolaswill/codeql-workshop-runtime-values-c/session/session.md

 The queries are embedded in \`session.md\` but can also be found in the \`example\*.ql\` files.
 They can all be run as test cases in VS Code.

+To reiterate:

+This workshop focuses on analyzing and relating two *static* values &#x2014; array access indices and memory allocation sizes &#x2014; in order to identify simple cases of out-of-bounds array accesses.
+We do not handle *dynamic* values but take advantage of special cases.

+To find these issues,

+1. We can implement an analysis that tracks the upper or lower bounds on an expression.
+2. We then combine this with data-flow analysis to reduce false positives and identify cases where the index of the array results in an access beyond the allocated size of the buffer.
+3. We further extend these queries with rudimentary arithmetic support involving expressions common to the allocation and the array access.
+4. For cases where this is insufficient, we introduce global value numbering [GVN](https://codeql.github.com/docs/codeql-language-guides/hash-consing-and-value-numbering) in [Step 9 &#x2013; Global Value Numbering](#orgde8bf97), to detect values known to be equal at runtime.
+5. When *those* cases are insufficient, and we handle the case of identical structure using [hashconsing](#orgc7ce1fc).

 <a id="exercise-1"></a>